salmamattar2/housingapp/README.md

 ![Circle CI](/screenshot_ci.svg?raw=true&sanitize=true)

-This project for housing prices prediction consists of the following several parts:
+This project for housing prices prediction consists of the following parts:

 Creation and activation of the environment
 Docker installation